 *Note this is a very large serving.
 We just really liked it so we got 4 portions per 2.6lb roast.

-Low Carb Smoked Burnt Ends
+Keto Smoked Chuck Roast Burnt Ends

-If you like crusty, morsels of smoked meat, you will love this low carb smoked burnt ends recipe.
+If you like crusty, morsels of smoked meat, you will love this low carb smoked chuck roast burnt ends recipe.
 Each piece of meat has a spicy layer of rich flavor that will make your mouth water.
 A serving is just 2.5g net carbs.

 Ingredients